 The following requirements are in place for the Doctor of Physical Therapy program.

-A bachelor’s degree from an institution that is accredited by a nationally recognized regional accrediting association must be complete or an approved dual-degree plan for completing the baccalaureate degree during the DPT program.
+A completed bachelor’s degree from an institution that is accredited by one of the regional accrediting associations (e.g. Higher Learning Commission), or an approved dual-degree plan for completing the baccalaureate degree during the DPT program.
 No specific baccalaureate major is required.

 Both an undergraduate cumulative and prerequisite grade-point average (GPA) of 3.0 or higher on a 4.0 scale.